 If you're feeling up for a challenge, take on the 152-step climb to the top of the island, where 3 keramats (holy shrines of Malay saints) sit.
 Many believe them to grant wealth, health and fertility.

 How to get there: Kusu Island can be reached by ferry from Marina South Pier ($15 for an adult round-trip ticket, $12 for children).

 Two islands separated by a narrow channel, Sisters’ Island is said to be named after various versions of a folktale where a pair of sisters drowned at sea.

 Find out which version of the legend you believe when you explore the island, which is a popular spot for picnics and camping.
 You can also head to the Sisters’ Island Marine Park, home to plenty of Singapore’s native marine biodiversity.

-How to get there: Sisters’ Island can be reached by ferry from Marina South Pier (S$18 for an adult round-trip ticket, S$12 for children).
+How to get there: Sisters’ Island can be reached by ferry from Marina South Pier on weekends and public holidays (S$16 for an adult round-trip ticket, S$12 for children).